ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/eda/test_dist/ks_sorted_qqhist0_invgamma.png" width="800"/></p>

 This still doesn't look like a great fit.
-In fact, distributions like Johnson SB and gamma looked like a better fit on their Q-Q plots (all output in \output\eda\test_dist).
+In fact, distributions like Johnson SB and gamma looked like a better fit on their [Q-Q plots](/output/eda/test_dist).
 Based on the EDA below, I found that I could separate out the different modes using the features 'smoker' and newly-created 'BMI >= 30'.
-Those distributions look closer to normal, unimodal, and with less skew.
+Those distributions look closer to normal/unimodal and have less skew.

 ### Explore Categorical Variables
 Summary of categorical variables.
 'BMI >= 30' was added retroactively after finding its importance in the original EDA (in relation to smoking status).